DevExpress/testcafe/docs/articles/documentation/test-api/intercepting-and-mocking-http-requests/logging-http-requests.md

 To enable the logger to track the requests, [attach it to a test or fixture](attaching-hooks-to-tests-and-fixtures.md).

-By default, `RequestLogger` stores the following parameters.
+The `RequestLogger` stores the following parameters by default:

 * The URL where the request is sent.
 * The request's HTTP method.
 * The status code received in the response.
 * The user agent that sent the request.

-To access data stored by the logger, use its API.
+Use the logger's API to access the data it stores.

 ## Logger Methods